Paul and Tammy Mazurkiewicz

-Coach Natalie has played volleyball for 7 years, including 4 years at nationally-ranked Mill Creek High School, where she was team captain and received multiple leadership awards.
-She has experience playing all positions, but played mainly as Libero/DS (Defensive Specialist) and Outside Hitter.
-She currently attends Georgia State, where she’s majoring in psychology.
+Coach Natalie has played club volleyball for 7 years, nearly 11 total including 4 years at nationally-ranked Mill Creek High School, where she was team captain and received multiple leadership awards.
+Although specializing as Libero/DS (Defensive Specialist) Coach Natalie has played in other positions as well giving her a well rounded knowledge of the game.
+Natalie is one of our club’s original coaches and, in 2021, was promoted to 3:16VC’s Program Director!
+She currently attends Georgia State, where she studies psychology and is specializing in secondary education.
 As Natalie puts it, “I have a huge passion for the game and love to spread positivity on the court as much as I can.
 I love working with others and want to be a part of helping them be as successful as they can be.”
-Natalie currently coaches the Twin Rivers Middle School team.
+Natalie currently coaches the Mill Creek High School 9th grade team.

 Coach Yolanda has been involved in volleyball coaching for many years, going back to 2010/11 in Miami, where she coached the Coral Park High School’s girls’ and boys’ teams.
 From there, she moved-on to Point University as an assistant in the Athletics Department for a few years.
 In 2013 & 2014, Coach Yo was very busy: she not only pioneered, developed and coached the Lanett High School volleyball program in Lanett, AL while also coaching volleyball at A5 South in Tyrone, GA, but also returned to Point University as their defense and setting coach!
 Whew!
 She is as sweet as sweet can be, but demands 110% effort from her teams.
 Coach Yo was our 18’s coach during the COVID-shortened 2020 season.